Travel.State.Gov > International Travel > Country Information > Antigua and Barbuda International Travel Information

 Further health information:

-Road Conditions and Safety: Visitors are warned to be extremely careful when driving, riding in a vehicle, or crossing roads on foot.
-Major roads are in average to poor condition, and drivers may encounter wandering animals and slow moving heavy equipment.
-Drivers often stop in the middle of the roadway without warning, so you should always maintain a safe distance from the vehicle in front of you and watch for signs of sudden braking.
+Road Conditions and Safety: Be extremely careful when driving, riding in a vehicle, or crossing roads on foot.
+Major roads are in average to poor condition, and you may encounter wandering animals and slow moving heavy equipment.
+Drivers often stop in the middle of the roadway without warning.
+Always maintain a safe distance from the vehicle in front of you and watch for signs of sudden braking.
 Automobiles may lack working safety and signaling devices.

 Please refer to our Road Safety page for more information.